syncfusion-content/angular-api-docs/api/angular/ejGrid.md

 ### selectionSettings.allowDragSelection `boolean`
 {:#members:selectionsettings-allowdragselection}

-Gets or sets a value that indicates whether to select multiple rows or cells or columns by performing dragging in Grid.
+Gets or sets a value that indicates whether to select multiple rows or cells by performing dragging in Grid.

 #### Default Value:
 {:.param}